harrybergin24/Trading-Volatility/Variance_swap_trading/variance_swap.md

 "
 *By combining static positions in options with dynamic trading in futures, payouts related to realized volatility can be achieved which have either no exposure to price, or which have an exposure contingent on certain price levels being achieved in specified time intervals*"

 Here they discover using static positions in options, a strip of OTM options and then hedging with futures to remove directionality they are left with quadratic variance payoffs.
 Then Demeterfi, Derman, Kamal & Zou (1999), “More Than You Ever Wanted to Know About Volatility Swaps” come up with the modern replication formula that is used commonly today.
-In [Carr & madan (1998)] they prove for any twice differentiable payoff fucntion, they can be written by a static replication of options, then Demeterfi, Derman, Kamal & Zou they derive for log replication and address many key problems.
+In [Carr & Madan (1998)] they prove for any twice differentiable payoff function, they can be written by a static replication of options, then Demeterfi, Derman, Kamal & Zou they derive for log replication and address many key problems.

 $$
 K_{\text{var}} = \sqrt{\frac{2}{T}